African students living in Ukraine say they face racism while trying to flee

 By the time they drew close to the Polish border — a day later — they faced another obstacle, one that Orakpo says was prompted by her race.

-Several African and South Asian citizens in Ukraine have said they’ve seen a different treatment for those who are non-White, non-Ukrainian trying to leave the country, a situation that has been confirmed by the top U.N. refugee agency and other official authorities.
+Several African and South Asian citizens in Ukraine have said they’ve seen different treatment of those who are non-White and non-Ukrainian and trying to leave the country, a situation that has been confirmed by the top U.N. refugee agency and other official authorities.

-Orakpo and Nanyangwe say they were among those set apart and denied being evacuated from Ukraine because they were African.
+Orakpo and Nanyangwe say they were among those set apart and denied evacuation from Ukraine because they are African.

-As they walked, Orakpo and Nanyangwe would take breaks to rest by the road, lying on the blankets.
-After walking for close to 12 hours, they made it to a school’s basketball-court-turned-shelter where they were able to rest, thanks to a traffic warden who offered to drive them there.
+As they walked, Orakpo and Nanyangwe had taken breaks to rest by the road, lying on the blankets.
+After walking for close to 12 hours, they made it to a school’s basketball-court-turned-shelter, where they were able to rest, thanks to a traffic warden who offered to drive them there.
 “He sees that I’m very tired, and I was so grateful to him.
 Till this day, I’m very grateful to that guy,” Orakpo said.

-The next day, they made it to a bus stop in the town of Mosciska, where buses were taking people to the Polish border.
-When they got there, Orakpo told The Washington Post, officials started allowing only women with kids and pregnant women.
+The next day, they made it to a bus stop in the town of Mostyska, where buses were taking people to the Polish border.
+When they got there, Orakpo told The Washington Post, officials started allowing only women with children and pregnant women.
 The first bus took off, then the second.
 Pets and their owners were being loaded onto a third bus, without any noncitizens being allowed to board.
 Orakpo pleaded to be allowed on the bus and was initially ignored.
 She speaks a bit of Ukrainian, so she said she was pregnant so she could be considered.

 Another bus came.
 “We were this close to entering,” she said.
 Orakpo overheard other people in the station saying in Ukrainian: “Why are the Blacks entering?”